voltek62/SentryFeed/Privacy-Policy.md

 Effective Date: 26th Feb 2025

 **Data Collection**
 SentryFeed does not collect, store, or share any personal data.
-The extension processes LinkedIn posts in real-time within your browser to determine whether they match filtering criteria.
+The extension processes LinkedIn/X posts in real-time within your browser to determine whether they match filtering criteria.
 No user data, login credentials, or browsing history is collected.

 **API Usage**
 When you use SentryFeed:
-- The content of LinkedIn posts is sent to Groq's API for analysis to determine relevance.
+- The content of LinkedIn/X posts is sent to Groq's API for analysis to determine relevance.
 - Your API key is stored locally in your browser and is never transmitted elsewhere.
 - The extension does not store or retain any analyzed data after processing.